Escambia County assistance programs.

-Tens of thousands of dollars have been provided to six charities and nonprofit agencies.
+Each and every year, thousands of dollars may be given to charities, churches and nonprofit agencies in the county.
 The funds will be used to provide help to Escambia County residents who may be facing a significant hardship as a result of the recession or a financial emergency.

-Some of the groups now distributing aid to local families include Catholic Charities (850-435-3516), FavorHouse of Northwest Florida (850- 434-1177), Children's Home Society of Florida, United Ministries, and The Salvation Army.
-Combined, they have provided direct financial assistance and cash grants to hundreds of households that have been impacted by the recession.
+Some of the groups now distributing financial aid to local families include Catholic Charities (850-435-3516), FavorHouse of Northwest Florida (850- 434-1177), Children's Home Society of Florida, United Ministries, and The Salvation Army.
+In most years they provide direct financial assistance and cash grants to hundreds of households per month.

-Catholic Charities of Northwest Florida - They offer a service known as the Catholic Charities Emergency Financial Assistance program, which is a service that may assist renters with paying past-due rent on a case-by-case basis, depending on current funds available to the agency.
-(850) 436-6425 Pensacola Florida.
+Catholic Charities of Northwest Florida - They offer a number of social services as well as direct financial aid when funding allows.
+However resources are limited.
+The primary option is known as the Catholic Charities Emergency Financial Assistance program, which is a service that may offer various types of support.
+The church may assist tenants with paying past-due rent on a case-by-case basis, depending on current funds available to the agency.

 Olive Baptist Church - The center provides assistance (maximum of once in a lifetime) with paying rent, utility or energy bills for those who meet the qualifying criteria.
 The rent program serves families with children.
 Dial (850) 473-4466.
 Find additional ways to get help with rent.